 Our accounting policy is to recognize the associated expense of such awards on a straight-line basis over the vesting period.
-Approximately \$0.8 million in stock compensation expense was recorded in each of the three month periods ended March 31, 2014 and March 31, 2013.
-The stock compensation expense related to the restricted stock awards will be recognized over the average remaining vesting period of 1.9 years and totals \$5.0 million at March 31, 2014 compared to 2.3 years and totaling \$5.8 million at March 31, 2013.
+At March 31, 2015, the stock compensation expense related to the restricted stock awards that will be recognized over the average remaining vesting period of 1.9 years totals \$5.1 million.
+At March 31, 2015, the intrinsic value of unvested restricted stock awards is \$8.4 million.
+The 2007 Plan terminates on May 24, 2017.